Chronic pancreatitis: Diagnosis

-The diagnosis of chronic pancreatitis is based on tests on pancreatic structure and function.
+The diagnosis of chronic pancreatitis is made based on the history and characteristics of symptoms combined with findings on radiologic imaging.
 Serum amylase and lipase may be moderately elevated in cases of chronic pancreatitis.

-A secretin stimulation test is considered the best test for diagnosis of chronic pancreatitis.
-Other tests used to determine chronic pancreatitis are serum trypsinogen, computed tomography, ultrasound and biopsy.
+Symptoms of diarrhea, with oily, bulky, and foul-smelling stools indicated steatorrhea or fat malabsorption due to exocrine pancreatic insufficiency.
+Exocrine pancreatic insufficiency can be confirmed by also checking a fecal elastase level, with low levels specifying exocrine pancreatic insufficiency.
+A quantitative fecal fat test can also be done to quantify the fat levels in the stool and confirm the presence of exocrine pancreatic insufficiency.

 When chronic pancreatitis is caused by genetic factors, elevations in ESR, IgG4, rheumatoid factor, ANA and anti-smooth muscle antibody may be detected.

+Computed tomography, magnetic resonance cholangiopancreatography (MRCP), and endoscopic ultrasound (EUS) all have similar sensitivity and specificity for diagnosing chronic pancreatitis.
+MRCP is particularly utilized for its sensitivity in imaging the pancreatic ducts and bile ducts for associated changes such as stones or strictures.

-On CT scan, pancreatic and bile duct dilatation, atrophy of pancreas, multiple calcifications of the pancreas, and enlargement of pancreatic glands can be found.
+A biopsy of the pancreas is not required for the diagnosis.
+On imaging, pancreatic and bile duct dilatation, atrophy of the pancreas, multiple calcifications of the pancreas, and enlargement of pancreatic glands can be found.

 On MRI scan, there is a low T1 signal due to inflammation, fibrosis, focal lesions, and calcifications.
 In those who are given a contrast agent, there would be a higher T1 signal with late gadolinium enhancement due to compression from the fibrotic areas.
 The overall thickness of the pancreas will be reduced.
-Magnetic resonance cholangiopancreatography (MRCP) is the most useful option in accessing the pancreatic duct and bile duct.

 Treatment

-The different treatment options for management of chronic pancreatitis are medical measures, therapeutic endoscopy and surgery.
+The different treatment options for the management of chronic pancreatitis are medical measures, therapeutic endoscopy, and surgery.
 Treatment is directed, when possible, to the underlying cause, and to relieve pain and malabsorption.
-Insulin dependent diabetes mellitus may occur and need long-term insulin therapy.
+Insulin-dependent diabetes mellitus may occur and need long-term insulin therapy.
 The abdominal pain can be very severe and require high doses of analgesics, sometimes including opiates.
-Alcohol cessation and dietary modifications (low-fat diet) are important to manage pain and slow the calcific process.
-Antioxidants may help but it is unclear if the benefits are meaningful.
+Medications such as pregabalin, gabapentin, tricyclic antidepressants and serotonin–norepinephrine reuptake inhibitors (SNRIs) are commonly used to treat pain in chronic pancreatitis.
+Alcohol cessation is important to manage pain and slow the calcific process, possibly reducing the future risk of flare-ups.
+Antioxidants may help, but it is unclear if the benefits are meaningful.

+Endoscopic treatments, including removal of stones in the pancreatic duct, and dilation of strictures may be done.
+Extracorporeal shockwave lithotripsy can also be done, in which external acoustic waves are administered to break the stones.
+This may be combined with endoscopic retrograde cholangiopancreatography to collect larger stones.

+Behavioral treatments such as cognitive behavioral therapy including resilience training, stress management, chronic pain rehabilitation programs and addiction treatment may also be used as adjunct treatments.